Ayusman-Singhal/InheritX/README.md

 Users can easily create a legally-binding digital will, specifying beneficiaries and asset distribution.

 ### Secure Asset Management
 Assets are securely managed by the smart contract, preventing unauthorized access or tampering.
+Testators can deposit and withdraw funds as needed before execution.

 ### Automated Execution
 The will is automatically executed by the smart contract upon verification of the creator's passing, ensuring timely distribution of assets.

 ### Beneficiary Management
 Creators can add, update, or remove beneficiaries and their allocated assets at any time.

+### Executor Assignment
+Testators can assign and change executors who are responsible for confirming execution conditions and triggering the distribution of assets.

+### Will Lifecycle Control
+Testators maintain full control over their wills with the ability to deactivate them if circumstances change.

 ### On-Chain Transparency & Security
 All transactions and will details are recorded on the blockchain, providing a transparent and immutable record that builds trust and prevents disputes.